- As low as $429/Night

 - Private vacation home

-Savor your stay in this impressive 3Br/2Ba home close to downtown and the beaches!
+Appreciate your stay in this pretty 3Br/2Ba home close to downtown and the beaches!
 Located in a peaceful West Ashley neighborhood, you are a fast drive to eateries, grocery stores, parks, etc.

-The sizable, fenced-in yard is ideal for your furry friend!
+The enormous, fenced-in yard is ideal for your furry friend!
 Sorry, no cats.

 About the Area

 West Ashley, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market is a notable landmark and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Looking to enjoy an event or a game while in town?
-See what's happening at Joseph P. Riley, Jr. Park or North Charleston Coliseum and Performing Arts Center.
+See what's happening at North Charleston Coliseum and Performing Arts Center or Joseph P. Riley, Jr. Park.

 Special Instructions